Skip to Content

 How do I report mitigating circumstances?

 We’ll notify you by mail about whether we accept your mitigating circumstances.
-If we don’t accept your reason for dropping credit hours, we’ll explain why and note your repayment amount for housing, books, and supplies.
-We’ll contact your school directly about repayment of tuition, fees, and Yellow Ribbon benefits.
+If we accept your reason for dropping credit hours, you’ll likely still owe a portion of your debt.
+If we don’t accept your reason, we’ll explain why and tell you the amount you’ll need to pay us back.
+And we’ll contact your school directly about repayment of education benefits we paid to your school.

 What’s the 6-credit-hour exclusion?

-The 6-credit-hour exclusion is a 1-time exception that lets you drop up to 6 credit hours and still keep the benefits you received up to the day you stopped attending classes.
-You don’t have to show mitigating circumstances to keep those benefits.
+The 6-credit-hour exclusion is a 1-time exception that VA grants the first time you withdraw from a class or from your school.
+This exclusion lets you drop up to 6 credit hours without needing to show mitigating circumstances.
+You can keep the benefits you received up to the day you withdrew.

 VA benefits